brianhouse/rhythm_beyond_music/README.md

 Over the course of the semester, you will compelete an introductory assignment in addition to two artistic research projects—a midterm and a final—which will be critiqued by the class.
 While the projects must be in dialogue with the themes of the course, you are expected to experiment and to develop a personal artistic trajectory.
 Projects must be properly documented; in most cases this will mean making a video.

 [More guidelines about projects](projects.md).

+### Artwork Review
+Rotating each week, students will give 10-minute presentations on an influential work of art as listed in the syllabus.
+These presentations, which must be organized in 5–10 slides (Google Slides, Keynote, PowerPoint, etc), should give a quick overview of the context in which the artist is working and then precede to show the piece, explain how it works, and discuss its influence.
+Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices and conclude with a few questions to kick off a brief conversation.

+For assistance developing presentation skills, students should reach out to [Susan Daniels](https://www.amherst.edu/academiclife/support/writingcenter/public-speaking) at the Writing Center.

 ### Grading
 In this course, you are expected to earnestly engage in the practice of philosophical inquiry and studio artmaking, and doing so is the basis of your grade at the discretion of the professor.
 In other words, your grade is about process, not about product.
 Attending all classes, actively participating in class, and completing all assignments is the baseline standard.
 Beyond grades, your project-based work will be evaluated subjectively via peer critique and feedback from the instructor, and you are expected to incorporate that feedback into your future work while pursuing your own creative direction.
 Midway through the semester, students will meet individually with the professor to track their progress.